datamade/chicago-elections/Clout_API.md

-The Clout API retruns information about the clout score and clout ranking of Chicago aldermen.
+The Clout API returns information about the clout score and clout ranking of Chicago aldermen.

 To access the Clout API, call http://chicagoelections.datamade.us/clout/